timescale/docs/mst/grafana-mst.md

 *   Create a Managed Service for TimescaleDB [service][mst-install]
 *   Create a service for [Grafana in MST][grafana-install]

+## Configure Managed Service for TimescaleDB as a data source

+<procedure>

 ### Configuring Managed Service for TimescaleDB as a data source

-<procedure>

 1. In the [MST account][mst-login] `Services` view, click the Managed Service for TimescaleDB service that you want to add as a data source for the Grafana